Engineering Practitioner Brief / 18 May 2026

 Ruby, JavaScript, TypeScript, Python, PHP, Java, Kotlin, Swift, Go, and C# are first-class.
 Many other languages have partial support via community-maintained engines.
 The Ruby and JavaScript / TypeScript implementations are the most mature; other languages have fewer rule definitions.

-Is Code Climate free for open source?
+Is Code Climate Quality free for open source?

 What is the relationship between Code Climate and Codacy?